sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Scoundrels are charming, rakish, and usually lying through their teeth.
 To them society is just propaganda and tradition is only peer pressure from dead people.

 These scouts forge their own paths, refuse to be tied down, and know that rules are made to be broken.
-Everybodyís got to eat though, which often puts the fiercely independent scoundrel at odds with authoritiesóthankfully they know to run when the chips are down, and with a quip
+Everybody√≠s got to eat though, which often puts the fiercely independent scoundrel at odds with authorities√≥thankfully they know to run when the chips are down, and with a quip

 and a smile can suavely flip even the worst situations to their benefit.